microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 Manual approval is enabled by default.
 The template uses a dummy `replace@youremail.com` email Id.
 Replace this with valid email address in code.

-## Example Prompt Run, Evaluation and Deployment Scenario
+## Example Prompt Run,  and Deployment Scenario

 There are three examples in this template.
 While named_entity_recognition and math_coding has same functionality, web_classification has multiple evaluation flows and datasets for dev environment.
 This is a flow in general across all examples.